reetghosh1/canis-app/README.md

 The dataset used for fine-tuning the DistilBERT model ican be found at this link: https://drive.google.com/file/d/1VzPLqc1wQZfzsdgLoWX-CL6rpm2dXMYm/view?usp=sharing.

 This dataset was created by adding labels to each row in the given datasets (1 for the true news dataset and 0 for the fake news dataset).
 The 2 datasets were then combined and shuffled.
 The resulting shuffled dataset was then used to fine-tune the DistilBERT model, and later deployed to a flask application.

+The code for training the model can be found in the Model_Train.ipynb file.